-Courses in Planning
+Courses in Urban Studies and Planning

-A PLN 220 Introductory Urban Planning (3)
+A USP 201 (formerly A PLN 220) Introductory Urban Planning (3)

 Introduces the basic concepts and techniques of urban planning and provides an overview of planning history.
 Covers land use, transportation, environment, urban design, economic development, and social issues.
 Explores the connections between planning and politics, economic restructuring, social change, and competing ideologies of urban form.